jpillora/node-logbook/README.md

 The token provided by loggly which identifies the input (or data bucket) that you're logging to.

+##### `maxSockets`

+The number of http agents to use when connecting to Loggly.
+Can be thought of as amount of concurrency, so beware of hitting Loggly too much as you may be seen as DOS attack.
+Hence, default is only 10.

 #### XMPP

 ##### `log`